Americana, São Paulo: Elihu Root's visit

-In 1906, two years after the creation of the Distrito de Paz de Villa Americana, the municipality received a visit from Elihu Root, United States Secretary of State, who had been attending and presiding the Pan-American Conference held in Rio de Janeiro.
+In 1906, two years after the creation of the Distrito de Paz de Villa Americana, the municipality received a visit from Elihu Root, United States Secretary of State, who had been attending and presiding over the Pan-American Conference held in Rio de Janeiro.
 After the conference, Root visited other parts of Brazil (such as Araras), and was informed of the existence of Americana.
 Root expressed interest in visiting the town, and was received at Americana with great emotion and affection.
 Hundreds of the residents received Root at nighttime.

 Autonomy

 With the change in status from village to district, Americana developed rapidly.
 Its first police force was created, a sub prefecture was established, and three street lights – lit by kerosene and brought from Germany – were introduced.
 A school was also established, with the sending of the educator Silvino José de Oliveira to represent Americana's interests with the state government.
 All of these developments led the local inhabitants to clamor for the status of a city.

 In 1922, Villa Americana was one of the most progressive districts in Campinas with a population of 4,500.
 In this year, the fight to change its status to city began, led by Antonio Lobo and others, such as Lieutenant Antas de Abreu, Cícero Jones and Hermann Müller himself.
-Their efforts finally bore fruit: on November 12, 1924, the Municipality of Villa Americana was created, comprising two districts: Villa Americana and Nova Odessa, Nova Odesa later becoming its own municipality.
+Their efforts finally bore fruit: on November 12, 1924, the Municipality of Villa Americana was created, comprising two districts: Villa Americana and Nova Odessa, Nova Odessa later becoming its own municipality.